List of waterfalls in Iceland

-Iceland is unusually suited for waterfalls (Icelandic: s. foss, pl. fossar).
-This island country has a north Atlantic climate that produces frequent rain and snow and a near-Arctic location that produces large glaciers, whose summer melts feed many rivers.
+Iceland is well suited for waterfalls (Icelandic: s. foss, pl. fossar).
+This Nordic island country lies along the Mid-Atlantic Ridge which separates North America and Europe near where the North Atlantic and Arctic Oceans meet.
+Frequent rain and snow is caused by its near-Arctic location.
+Large glaciers exist throughout the country whose summer melts feed many rivers.
 As a result, it is home to a number of large and powerful waterfalls.
+It is estimated that there are more than 10,000 waterfalls in Iceland.